Gentle Giant

 Gentle Giant were a British progressive rock band active between 1970 and 1980.
-The band were known for the complexity and sophistication of their music and for the varied musical skills of their members.
+They were known for the complexity and sophistication of their music and for the varied musical skills of the members.
 All of the band members were multi-instrumentalists.
-Although not commercially successful, they did achieve a cult following.
+Although not commercially successful, the band did achieve a cult following.

 The band stated that their aim was to "expand the frontiers of contemporary popular music at the risk of becoming very unpopular", although this stance was to alter significantly with time.

 Gentle Giant's music was considered complex even by progressive rock standards, drawing on a broad swathe of music including folk, soul, jazz, and classical music.
 Unlike many of their progressive rock contemporaries, their "classical" influences ranged beyond the Romantic and incorporated medieval, baroque, and modernist chamber music elements.
 The band also had a taste for broad themes for their lyrics, drawing inspiration not only from personal experiences but from philosophy and the works of François Rabelais and R. D. Laing.
 In 2015 they were recognised with the lifetime achievement award at the Progressive Music Awards.

 Band history

 Prehistory (including Simon Dupree and the Big Sound)

-The core of what was to become Gentle Giant comprised three brothers: Phil Shulman (born 27 August 1937), Derek Shulman (born 11 February 1947) and Ray Shulman (born 8 December 1949).
+The core of what was to become Gentle Giant comprised three brothers: Phil Shulman (born 1937), Derek Shulman (born 1947) and Ray Shulman (1949–2023).
 The brothers were of Scottish-Jewish descent.
 Phil and Derek were born in the Gorbals, which was then a notorious slum area of Glasgow, Scotland.
 The family moved to Portsmouth, England, where Ray was born.
 Their father was an army musician turned jazz trumpeter, who continued his musical work in Portsmouth.
 He encouraged his sons to learn various instruments; and Phil, Derek, and Ray all became multi-instrumentalists.
 During the early 1960s, Derek and Ray became interested in playing rhythm-and-blues and formed a band together.
-Phil — originally acting as a manager figure in order to look after his much younger brothers — eventually became a band member himself.
+Phil – originally acting as a manager figure in order to look after his much younger brothers – eventually became a band member himself.